dgoffredo/stag/src/python/README.md

 [render.rkt](render.rkt) contains the procedure `render-python`, which takes a python AST object (such as `python-module`) and produces a string containing python source code suitable for use in a `python3.6` interpreter.

+### readers
+[readers.rkt](readers.rkt) provides the `include/string` macro, which takes a path to a file and expands to a string containing the contents of that file.
+This is used to include python code verbatim in the output of the code generator (currently for the "private" python module)

+### gencodeutil
+[gencodeutil.py](gencodeutil.py) and its unit test [test_gencodeutil.py](test_gencodeutil.py) are a python module that is included verbatim in the output of the code generator as the "private" module.
+The contents of this module could instead be a library shared by all generated code, but it's more convenient to include it separately with each generator invocation.